MartinRoggon/Calculador-de-NIE/README.md

 The first if clause (lines 22-28) will check if your input is a number or a string and will trigger the appropriate function.

+Now run the code in your terminal using node.js

 The function for each will console-log the result with your completed DNI or NIE number.